nlebedenco/Carambolas/README.md

 }
 ```

-- Instantiate a host object and wait for up to 10 incoming connections.
+Host object instantiated to wait for up to 10 incoming connections.
 The inner loop is responsible to ensure events don't accummulate to the next iteration.

 ```csharp
 using (var host = new Host("MyHost")